thoughtbot/ruby-science/book/sample.md

 * A complete example application containing code samples referenced from the book.
 * The GitHub repository to receive updates as soon as they're pushed.
-* GitHub issues, where you can provide feedback tell us what you'd like to see.
+* GitHub issues, where you can provide feedback and tell us what you'd like to see.
 * Ask us your toughest Rails questions!

 # Contact us